caseit-tech-director/caseit-web-netlify/site/content/competition/information/covid-19-response.md

 lead: After careful consideration from our Organizing Committee surrounding the COVID-19 pandemic, we are thrilled to announce that CaseIT 2021 will be held as a virtual competition!

+# to tell netlify cms not to list this page
+netlify-cms-collection-ignore: false

 menu:
   competition:
     parent: competition-information